Trump, Trudeau upbeat about prospects for NAFTA deal by Friday

 Earlier on Wednesday, the Trump administration's own anti-dumping duties on Canadian paper, used in books and newsprint, were thrown out by the U.S. International Trade Commission.

-The independent panel ruled that about $1.21 billion in such paper imports from Canada were not harming U.S. producers.
+The independent panel ruled that about $1.21 billion (930.63 million pounds)in such paper imports from Canada were not harming U.S. producers.

 Other hurdles to a NAFTA deal include intellectual property rights and extensions of copyright protections to 75 years from 50, a higher threshold than Canada has previously supported.